LANL-Seismoacoustics/riddl/doc/source/quickstart.rst

 3. The machine learning architecture can only accept arrays that are 241 x 3.
 The last **three** columns and the first **241** points in the array will be used for ML processing.

 This section will eventually be replaced by a more extensive GUI for analyst labelling.
 For now, we assume that we know that the first window contains a transient, and the next two windows are labelled as "noise."
+The provided array data in the :code:`/examples/data/Bishop_etal2022` directory is compressed; before running the script, be sure to extract the data with :code:`tar -zxvf FILE_NAME` or similar.

 A simple workflow for the that uses this script is below: